selmeckilab/2024_Candida_albicans_MEC_analysis/README.md

 ## Sequencing reads
 All fastq files are uploaded to MSI (see "Calbicans_sequencing_paths.txt" for file locations).
 All files have been submitted to SRA (NCBI BioProject PRJNA1068683).
-See the REDCap database or NCBI submission portal for biosample and SRA accession numbers.
+See the "Selmecki Candida Isolate Data" REDCap database or NCBI submission portal for biosample and SRA accession numbers.

 ## Trimming, alignment, QC
 Samples were trimmed with BBDuk (BBMap v38.94) and aligned to the SC5314 A21